 Brunei Destination Guide

-Brunei is a tiny sovereign state located on the South China Sea and bordering East Malaysia on the northern part of the island of Borneo.
-The country is actually divided into two parts, with the strip of land in between forming part of the district of Limbang, which belongs to the Malaysian state of Sarawak.
-This is the result of Brunei being the last remnant of a much larger empire, which extended across the water to the Philippines before finally succumbing to European colonial interests.
+Tiny Brunei is a sovereign state located on the South China Sea, bordering East Malaysia on the northern part of the island of Borneo.
+The country itself is actually divided into two parts, with the strip of land in between forming part of the district of Limbang, which belongs to the Malaysian state of Sarawak.